waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Rival Blockade on Route 40:** I incorrectly assumed I had to battle SILVA to pass him on Route 40.
 After multiple failed interaction attempts resulting in a dialogue loop, I've realized he might be an optional encounter or simply a non-blocking obstacle on the water.
 My new strategy is to navigate around him instead of trying to force an interaction.
 *   **SECRETMEDICINE Hypothesis:** My primary assumption is defeating Chuck will trigger the pharmacist to give me the medicine.
 Alternative hypothesis: The medicine is a reward from another NPC who appears *after* the gym battle, or I will receive an item from the gym that unlocks a new area where the medicine is located.
 Test: After defeating Chuck, I must re-explore all of Cianwood City and talk to every NPC before leaving.
 *   **Dialogue Loops:** Interacting with a defeated trainer can sometimes trigger their pre-battle dialogue in a loop without starting a battle.
 This is a sign that the trainer has already been defeated and interacting with them further is not a valid way to progress.
 Example: Black Belt Lung in Cianwood Gym.
-*   **Cianwood Gym Boulder Puzzle (SOLVED - FINAL VERIFICATION):** The STRENGTH mechanic is a multi-step, recurring process that must be repeated for every single push.
+*   **Cianwood Gym Boulder Puzzle (SOLVED - FINAL, FINAL VERIFICATION):** The STRENGTH mechanic is a multi-step, recurring process that must be repeated for every single push.
     1.  **Activation:** The player must stand adjacent to a boulder and face it.
-Using STRENGTH from the party menu does NOT work.
-    2.  **Interaction:** Press 'A' to bring up the "Want to use STRENGTH?" prompt.
+    2.  **Interaction:** Press 'A'.
+This *must* bring up the "Want to use STRENGTH?"
+YES/NO prompt.
+If it doesn't, the puzzle state may need to be reset by leaving the gym or using the reset tile.
     3.  **Confirmation:** Select 'YES'.
-This activates a temporary "push mode", confirmed by the message "Boulders may now be moved!" and the `is HM Strength active` flag becoming `Yes`.
+This activates a temporary "push mode" for a single push, confirmed by the message "Boulders may now be moved!".
-    4.  **Pushing:** Immediately after activation, walk into an adjacent boulder to push it one tile.
-This action deactivates the "push mode" (`is HM Strength active` becomes `No`).
+    4.  **Pushing:** Immediately after confirmation, walk into an adjacent boulder to push it one tile.
+The player character then moves into the tile the boulder previously occupied.
+The "push mode" then deactivates, requiring re-activation for the next push.